 Noir Lux Candle Co. began as a labor of love for owner Colina Bruce.
 In 2022, she opened the doors to her brick-and-mortar candle bar in Belltown.
 Each candle that Colina sells is handcrafted in small batches with her customers and community in mind.
 She describes the scents as an ode to good times and great vibes, from jasmine and sea salt to white tea and bergamot.
 The candles are created with 100% all natural soy wax, 100% phthalate-free fragrance oils, and wooden wicks.

 The Postman was founded by KeAnna and D'Vonne Pickett, whose families have lived in Seattle's Central District neighborhood for five generations.
 D'Vonne's grandfather Jacques Chappell was a mail carrier for 37 years, and in 2018, KeAnna and D'Vonne opened their mailbox rental and shipping center to honor his memory.
-Following D'Vonne's tragic death, KeAnne and her family continue to build on his legacy as a leader in the community.
+Following D'Vonne's tragic death, KeAnna and her family continue to build on his legacy as a leader in the community.
+Stop by the original Central District location or visit the South Seattle location.

 Bonus: The Postman also offers copy, scan, fax, and notary services.